 A typical feast day includes a festively chanted Mass, Benediction of the Blessed Sacrament in the evening, and extended recreation time.
 On family feasts, such as the jubilee of a nun’s profession or the prioress’ feast day, the community is entertained with skits and even full-length plays produced by the novitiate.

-A special recreation on a feast day might mean a walk in the woods, a picnic, playing musical instruments, just chatting until the stars come out, or non-competitive exercise with badminton, tether-ball or even… rollerskating!
+A special recreation on a feast day might mean a walk in the woods, a picnic, playing musical instruments, just chatting in the recreation room, or non-competitive exercise with badminton, tether-ball or even… rollerskating!